How to remove static from your clothes

 When buying clothes, remember that natural fabrics such as cotton, wool or linen are the best for absorbing static and are more suitable than synthetics, which generate static when they come into contact with your body.
 Therefore, for a sure way to avoid static clothes, avoid wearing synthetic clothes.

-If you'd like to read similar articles to How to remove static from your clothes, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to remove static from your clothes, we recommend you visit our Home cleaning category.